The latest news in cancer research, health and policy by Cancer Research UK.

 Red And Processed Meat

 How does bacon cause cancer?
-New research shows that moderate processed and red meat eating increases bowel cancer risk.
+Research shows that moderate processed and red meat eating increases bowel cancer risk.
+The post How does processed and red meat cause cancer...

 Eating 90 grams of wholegrains a day reduces the risk of bowel cancer by 17%, according to a new report.